-RULE 8 - INCOME CONTRACTS & CONCESSIONS (INCLUDING NIL VALUE AND DISPOSAL CONTRACTS)
+RULE 8 - INCOME CONTRACTS & CONCESSIONS

-- 8.1 CPRs 8.2 to 8.6 apply when the Council intends to derive income from:- - 8.1.1 the disposal of property (other than Land); - 8.1.2 the sale of a right to exploit a business opportunity; - 8.1.3 the operation of business activity.

-CPR 8 does not apply to Land (See CPR 9).

-8.2 Where the Council is proposing to enter into an Income Contract at manifestly less than market value where the market value is estimated at £1,000 or more, the Head of Internal Audit must be consulted and he will decide whether this amounts to a Grant (and so FPR 20 applies instead of CPR 8).
+- 8.1 CPR 8 Includes nil value and disposal contracts but excludes Land. - 8.2 CPRs 8.2to 8.8 apply when the Council intends to derive income from:- - 8.2.1 the disposal of property (other than Land); - 8.2.2 the sale of a right to exploit a business opportunity; - 8.2.3 the operation of business activity. - 8.3 Where the Council is proposing to enter into an Income Contract at manifestly less than market value where the market value is estimated at £1,000 or more, the Head of Internal Audit must be consulted and they will decide whether this amounts to a Grant (and so FPR 4 applies instead of CPR 8).